 Office 365 ushers in a new attractive world of mobile working for users and with it, many of the benefits of more productive working practices.
 However, it’s possible that Office 365 may bypass some of the Mobile Device Management (MDM) measures already in place.
 The flexible licensing features mean that a single user license can be used to install Office 365 on a number of personally owned devices.
 Therefore, when rolling Office 365 services out, it is important to look closely at the MDM investments already made by the business.

-There’s no question Office 365 is a fantastic service, but without properly considering these three challenges, migration projects can quickly run into trouble.
+There’s no question Microsoft Office 365 is a fantastic service.
+However, without properly considering these three challenges, migration projects can quickly run into trouble.